commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

     * We have a Hackage username for each upload/revision, but there's no way to verify ownership of a Hackage username besides trying to log into the system
     * Even then, we have no guarantee that this log hasn't been tampered with, either due to a bug or by an attacker.
     * We don't know *why* an action was allowed.
 Is the user an admin? a maintainer? a trustee?
 How can we see the historical log of changes to these statuses?
+* No connection back to the source repository.
+Trust in another party is enhanced if it is possible to audit who the committers are for a change and the reasons (commit messages) for changes.

 ### Side goals